DAT/EM Systems International: Public Recognition and Community Involvement

 In 1993, DAT/EM Systems International was awarded the Alaska International Exporter of the Year Award, now called the Alaska Governor's North Star Awards for International Excellence.
 The award is given to companies in the state of Alaska who have a large volume of worldwide distribution of goods.
 In 2014, DAT/EM Systems International won the award again for its contribution to Alaska and worldwide distribution of goods and services.

 In 2004, DAT/EM donated three Summit Evolution mapping systems to the University of Alaska Anchorage Geomatics Department in the School of Engineering to provide local students access to the best equipment and latest technologies.
 To recognize the donation, Chancellor Elaine Maimon held a celebration on Friday, April 22, 2005.
 The celebration was held in conjunction with the new BS Degree in Engineering Program at UAA.

 DAT/EM products and company overviews are found in several world publications.
 In 2014 alone, DAT/EM products and company articles have appeared in GeoSpatial World, GeoInformatics, xyHt Magazine and more.

 Current and Future

-Now, with over 500 clients in more than 70 countries, DAT/EM Systems continues to develop and implement software in the digital mapping and GIS industries and stay committed to changing with technological shifts and advances.
+DAT/EM Systems, with over 500 clients in more than 70 countries, continues to develop and implement software in the digital mapping and GIS industries.

 DAT/EM Products and Support

 DAT/EM products include a complete set of photogrammetric mapping tools including software and hardware options.
-DAT/EM is also part of the DELL PartnerDirect program and through it offers compatible computer products configured to work best with DAT/EM Software and Hardware.
+DAT/EM is also part of the Dell PartnerDirect program and through it offers compatible computer products configured to work best with DAT/EM software and hardware.
 DAT/EM offers technical support with the purchase of DAT/EM Software.
 Support includes access to software upgrades, technical assistance and the support forum.